Lich-Corals/linux-file-converter-addon/markdown/configuration.md

 <br/><br/>To turn off the <b>"Conversion finished" notifications</b>, open the config file with a text editor and set the `displayFinishNotification` variable to 'false'.

 ## Adaption specific options (Nemo and Thunar)
 <br/>To enable the conversion of <b>application/octet-stream</b> files in the adaption version, set the `convertFromOctetStream` option to 'true'.
-This may allow you to convert files with unmatching mimetypes, which are in a supported- but not as such detected format.
-This may also allow the context menu option for other un-convertabe files, such a pdf or zip.
+This may allow you to convert files with unmatching mime types, which are in a supported- but not as such detected format.
+This may also allow the context menu option for other un-convertabe files, such a .pdf or .zip.

 To disable the <b>"-" option</b> in the dropdown-list, set the `showDummyOption` setting to 'false'.